Capital Defense Internships and Jobs

 Ohio

 The Capital Habeas Unit (CHU) in the Columbus, Ohio branch of the Office of the Federal Public Defender for the Southern District of Ohio offers summer and school-year externship opportunities.
-The CHU represents inmates on Ohio’s death row in all levels of federal court litigation and also argues for clemency before the Ohio Parole Board and to Ohio’s governor.
+The CHU represents death-row inmates at all levels in federal court and also argues for clemency before the Ohio Parole Board and Governor.
 The legal work concerns the exciting and challenging intersection of constitutional law, death-penalty jurisprudence, and habeas and civil-rights litigation; factual investigation involves digging into records and witnesses related to clients’ social histories, including their upbringing, education, and other factors relevant to their development.
-The CHU works closely with experts in a variety of areas, including neurology, psychology, psychiatry, forensics, DNA, mental-health, addiction, and intellectual disability.
-The office operates in teams of attorneys, investigators, and support staff to tackle this demanding and sobering work.
-Externs work closely with these teams to assist in both legal and factual research and drafting related to the clients’ cases.
-CHU teams rely on externs’ assistance on real projects for real clients and aim to involve the externs as much as possible from start to finish on a project.
+The CHU works closely with a variety of experts in a range of areas, including neurology, psychology, psychiatry, forensics, DNA, mental-health, addiction, and intellectual disability.

 The Office of the Ohio Public Defender in Columbus hires summer interns in the Death Penalty Department, which includes representation of capital defendants in direct appeals, state post-conviction, federal habeas, and clemency proceedings.
 Our office practices client-centered representation in a team advocacy model, and our student interns become valuable members of our client teams.
 Interns assist with legal research, memo writing, and drafting of claims or portions of briefs.
 We are looking for students who are highly motivated and have a demonstrated interest in indigent defense or public service.
 The office also has a limited number of internships available in the Trial Department, which represents indigent capital defendants throughout the state.
 Trial interns review discovery, draft motions, and research cutting-edge legal and forensic issues.